MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

    1. Add a client key to the **Keys** section for this web app by selecting a key duration and take note of the key.

       >[!IMPORTANT]
-      > Take note of this key as your application developers and data scientists will need it later to authenticate.
-This key is also needed if you configure [roles to give web services permissions to certain users](security-roles.md).
+      > Take note of this key as you'll need it if you choose to configure [roles to give web services permissions to certain users](security-roles.md).
 See example below.

       ![Configure web application](../media/o16n/webapp2.png)